Housing for International Students

 We’d love you to connect with us at one of our virtual sessions to learn more about living on campus and connect in real time with staff members from the Housing team with any questions you may have!
 Please attend one of the following virtual housing sessions for international admitted students:

-• Coming in the Spring and ready to take action?
-Follow the below outlined plan to ensure your smooth arrival to campus!
+• Coming in the Fall and ready to take action?

 For questions about housing options or the housing application process, please contact the Housing & Residence Life team at housing@ysu.edu.